 Institutions can do a great deal of regional planning among themselves, and ultimately it is their responsibility to do so, but the long term visioning report for BC postsecondary education that the provincial government commissioned in 2006, Campus 2020, concluded that system planning structures need to be strengthened.
-It did not find that the Ministry of Advanced Education and Labour Market Development has historically performed this role, nor did it find the Ministry well positioned to provide the infrastructure and catalytic support needed in the future.
 The challenge facing educators and government alike will be to find mechanisms for inter-institutional planning that respect institutional differences and which avoid creating another level of bureaucracy.